he-yang/JSON-to-Excel/source/privacy.md

 - **We do not transmit your data over the internet**.
 All data processing occurs locally within your Microsoft Excel environment.
 - **We do not access, collect, or use any personal or sensitive information** from your JSON files.

+## 4. Data We Collect for Subscription Management

+For Pro feature subscriptions, we collect and store:
+- Your name and contact information for subscription management purposes.
+- Payment information (processed by our secure payment gateway Stripe)
+- Subscription status and billing history
+- Usage data related to Pro features for service improvement

-## 4. How the Service Works
+## 5. How the Service Works

 The **JSON-to-Excel** Service operates entirely within your local Microsoft Excel application.
 When you use the Service:
 - Your JSON data is processed locally on your device.
 - The conversion from JSON to Excel is performed within your Microsoft Excel environment.
-- No data is sent to our servers or any third-party servers.
+- No data is sent to our servers except your Pro Code for Pro Features.

-## 5. Third-Party Services
+## 6. Third-Party Services

 The **JSON-to-Excel** Service integrates with **Cloudflare Web Analytics** to collect anonymized usage data about how users interact with our website.
 This helps us improve the performance and user experience of our Service.